Raphanus sativus L.

 They are usually sold bunched with their leaves intact or topped (with leaves removed).
 Topped radishes are sold in plastic bags.

 Small young spring radishes are pungent due to presence of glucosides.
 They are mostly eaten raw or used to garnish dishes.

 They are popular for salads or ‘piquant hors d’oeuvre’.
 They are also used to add colour to or garnish dishes.

 The daikons are native to Asia.
-They are very large and carrot shaped.
+They are very large and carrot or oval shaped.
 They can grow up to 18 inches (45cm) long and weigh 1-2 pounds (0.5-1kg).
-They are also called Japanese or oriental radishes.
+They are also called Japanese, oriental or white radishes.

 The domestic daikons in the USA-Canada have a white flesh that is juicy and a bit hotter than that or red radishes but milder than that of black ones.

 These ones have oblong shaped roots about 8 inches (20cm) long .
 The flesh is slightly pungent .